veethree/spatial/README.md

 ```lua
 spatial:query(filter)
 ```
-Retrns a list of all items in the database, Optionally filtered by a filter function.
+Retrns a list of all items in the hash, Optionally filtered by a filter function.
 ## About filters
 A filter is a function that gets called for every item in a query.
+If it returns true, The item will be returned.
+Otherwise its omitted.
-It will be called with the following arguments:
+The filter is called with the following arguments:
-* `item`: A reference to the item
+* `item`: A reference to the item being filtered
-* `cell_x` & `cell_y`: The cell the item lives in.
-* `index`: The index the item has in the cell

-If the function returns true (Or any *truthy* value) the item will be included in the query, Otherwise it's omitted.
+* `x, y, width, height`: The bounding box of the query

+Spatial comes with 2 built in filters, "default" and "rect".
+* `"default"` just returns true, Therefore it doesn't actually filter anything.
+This filter is used by default if one isn't provided
+* `"rect"` will only return items that actually intersect with the query rectangle.
+For it to work the items must have x, y, width and height values in the root of the table.

 ```lua
 -- This filter would only return items that have a "type" key, And its set to "tile"